kateryna-vilk/Trello-QA-TodoList/README.md

 # Trello QA Management Portfolio (To-Do List App)

-This portfolio project demonstrates using Trello for a complete QA process, including Test Management and Bug Tracking.
+This project demonstrates using Trello for a complete QA process, including Test Management and Bug Tracking.

 The application under test was this simple To-Do List web app: https://todolist.james.am/#/